 The Innovation Award winner FEMTO3D Atlas combines high-tech science and engineering in 3D measurements.
-It implements and goes beyond the traditional galvo and resonant scanner-based imaging functions and combines them with a unique fast 3D imaging feature, providing an All-in-one solution.
-The FEMTO3D Atlas enables its users to scan neuronal, dendritic, or other biological processes in 3D, up to a million times faster than classical scanning methods, at a preserved two-photon resolution.
+It implements and goes beyond the traditional galvo and resonant scanner-based imaging functions and combines them with a unique fast 3D imaging feature, providing an All-in-one solution in two-photon microscopy.
+The FEMTO3D Atlas enables its users to scan cells and neuronal, dendritic, or other biological processes in 3D, up to a million times faster than classical scanning methods, at a preserved two-photon resolution.

-Neural networks consist of thousands of neurons dispersed in 3D space, often across many cortical layers of the brain.
+Neural networks consist of thousands of neurons dispersed in 3D space, often across many cortical layers of the brain tissue.
 3D random-access scanning performed by AO technology combined with two-photon microscopy is the best choice to reveal the dynamics of the neural networks while processing information.
 It enables you to record neuronal activity from cell populations consisting of up to thousands of cells in vivo.
 The 3D anti-motion technology combined with new scanning methods united in FEMTO3D Atlas provides a flexible solution to gather motion-corrected data in large volumes at high framerates during behavior.
 Learn more about Network imaging.

 3D random-access point scanning extended by drifting the focal point along scanning elements with various shapes and sizes allows imaging without interruption at multiple dendritic branches.
-The sampling is continuous during the drift, so this scanning mode gives more detailed spatial resolution without changing the overall scanning time which reminds as high as the point scanning.
-As a result, function of thin dendritic segments or even spines, single action potentials can be revealed.
+The sampling is continuous during the drift, so this scanning mode gives more detailed spatial resolution without changing the overall scanning time which reminds as high as during point scanning.
+As a result, the function of thin dendritic segments or even spines, single action potentials can be brought to light.
 See more Chiovini et. al, Neuron (2014).

 Photostimulation techniques allow activating cells in a selective and precise manner, which makes them advantageous for various biological applications.
-Enhancing two-photon microscopy with this capability makes this technology well suited for studies ranging from synaptic plasticity to experiments investigating learning and memory in vivo.
+Enhancing two-photon microscopy with this capability makes this technology well suited for studies ranging from synaptic plasticity to experiments investigating learning and memory in vivo in the brain tissue.
 To the FEMTO3D Atlas Dichro extension, a second laser can be coupled enabling users to perform optogenetic stimulation or uncaging with calcium imaging, simultaneously, even in different cell populations.

-Using two-photon microscopy enhanced by the AO technology in combination with our easy-to-use data acquisition software package provides maximal flexibility in fast selection of 3D ROIs with various shapes and sizes such as points, trajectories, squares, etc. The preselected ROIs can be precisely and rapidly targeted without wasting measurement time on unnecessary background increasing further the measurement speed up to 30 kHz and the signal-to-noise ratio by several orders of magnitude in comparison to classical raster scanning.
+Using two-photon microscopy enhanced by the AO technology in combination with our easy-to-use data acquisition software package provides maximal flexibility in the fast selection of 3D ROIs with various shapes and sizes such as points, trajectories, squares, etc. The preselected ROIs can be precisely and rapidly targeted in the tissue without wasting measurement time on unnecessary background areas, increasing the measurement speed to up to 30 kHz and the signal-to-noise ratio by several orders of magnitude in comparison to classical raster scanning.

-The high-speed raster scan mode of the two-photon microscopy based FEMTO3D Atlas provides a scanning speed of 40 fps at 510 x 510 pixels and 500 x 500 µm2, which is faster than most resonant scanning multiphoton microscopes, their highest speed being around 30 fps.
-Thanks to the AO technology, the scanning plane can be arbitrarily chosen while the speed is being maintained: the plane being scanned with a high speed can be perpendicular to the axis of the objective, or lying in an arbitrary angle in X and/or Y.
+The high-speed raster scan mode of the two-photon microscopy based FEMTO3D Atlas provides a scanning speed of 40 fps at 510 x 510 pixels and 500 x 500 µm2, which is faster than most resonant scanning two-photon microscopes, their highest speed being around 30 fps.
+Thanks to the AO technology, the scanning plane can be arbitrarily chosen while the speed is being maintained: the plane being scanned with a high speed can be perpendicular to the axis of the objective, or lying at an arbitrary angle in X and/or Y.

 Using the 3D random-access excitation method of the two-photon microscopy based FEMTO3D Atlas Dichro, scanning methods of the Femtonics AO technology are available with flexible parameters for photostimulation.
 Depending on the selected scanning pattern, users can stimulate sparsely distributed individual cells or dendritic processes in a large volume with high precision.
 By rapidly switching between the two laser lines, activity can be recorded near-simultaneously with photostimulation.

-The FEMTO3D Atlas can be combined with a preexisting upright microscope through its adjustable, modular frame.
-The variable frame of the ATLAS enables us to couple the scope to numerous host microscopes.
+The two-photon microscopy based FEMTO3D Atlas can be combined with a preexisting upright microscope through its adjustable, modular frame.
 Therefore, the Atlas can extend existing setups with a fast 3D functional imaging capability.
 In addition, Atlas can work as an individual system: our basic Femtonics 2P Platform scope has been developed exclusively for the FEMTO3D Atlas.
 The microscope has an integrated beam stabilization unit, which eliminates all kinds of optical errors generated by thermal drift, motion, the aging of the laser system, or any other perturbation next to the AO deflectors.

-The novel features of the FEMTO3D Atlas microscope, augmenting the advantages of two-photon microscopy, are the electrically tunable acousto-optic deflectors (AODs) which are responsible for the X, Y, and Z focusing (acousto-optic or AO technology).
-These deflectors do not contain scanning mirrors or any other slowly moving mechanical components, so the positioning of the focal spot is fast, flexible, stable and independent of the travelling distance.
-This positioning freedom results an extremely high scanning speed, up to 30 kHz at any 3D location in a cubic millimeter volume under the objective.
+The novel features of the FEMTO3D Atlas microscope, augmenting the advantages of two-photon microscopy, are the electrically tunable acousto-optic deflectors (AODs) responsible for X, Y, and Z focusing (acousto-optic or AO technology).
+These deflectors do not contain scanning mirrors or any other slowly moving mechanical components, so the positioning of the focal spot is fast, flexible, stable, and independent of the traveling distance.
+This positioning freedom results in an extremely high scanning speed, up to 30 kHz at any 3D location in a cubic millimeter volume under the objective.

 Group Leader: Dr. Balázs Rózsa